flora-gr/coding-dojo/rendering/README.md

 Performance Overlay to visualize repaint boundaries and look at frame rebuilds.
 - Have a look at the different options for tracking widget builds, layouts and paints.
 - Have a look at disabling render layer types (clip, opacity, physical).
+- Profile build is best for tracking these performance issues.

 2) Identify which parts of the UI are unnecessarily rebuilding or repainting.
 - Refactor the code using separate StatelessWidgets.